probmods/probmods2/chapters/08-learning-as-conditional-inference.md

   }
 }

-viz.table(Enumerate(function() {
+viz.table(Infer({method: 'enumerate', maxExecutions: 100}, function() {
   var e = randomArithmeticExpression();
   var s = prettify(e);
   var f = runify(e);
   condition(f(1) == 3);

   return {s: s, "f(2)": f(2)};

-  return {s: s, fx: fx}
-}, {maxExecutions: 100}));
+}))
 ~~~~

+The query asks for an arithmetic expression on variable `x` such that it evaluates to `3` when `x` is `1`.
+In this example there are many extensionally equivalent ways to satisfy the condition, for instance the expressions `3`, `1 + 2`, and `x + 2`, but because the more complex expressions require more choices to generate, they are chosen less often.
+What happens if we observe more data?
+For instance, try changing the condition in the above query to `f(1) == 3 && f(2) == 4`.
 This model learns from an infinite hypothesis space---all expressions made from 'x', '+', '-', and constant integers---but specifies both the hypothesis space and its prior using the simple generative process `randomArithmeticExpression`.

 ## Example: Rational Rules